-The sun does not set for nearly 3 months in summer in the north of Finland.
+I attended to the “Nightless night photography workshop” that was organised by the Inari-Saariselkä tourism board in July.
+You see, the sun does not set for nearly 3 months in summer in the north of Finland.
 It literally stays above the horizon all this time, day and night.
 This is the definition of the Midnight Sun.
 So it is easy to understand why the event is called “Nightless night photography workshop”.
-The workshop was held in the Inari-Saariselkä region, one of the northernmost places in Finnish Lapland.

 Nightless night photography workshop